daviddewhurst/daviddewhurst.github.io/glppl/index.md

 ## License etc.

 `glppl` is licensed under the GPL v3.
-In brief, this means that you may use `glppl` in your software however you like, but you must openly release the source code of your software and license it under the GPL v3.
-If you would like a license exception which would allow you to use `glppl` in proprietary software without releasing your source code, please contact lppl@davidrushingdewhurst.com.
+If you would like a license exception, please contact lppl@davidrushingdewhurst.com.

 Copyright David Rushing Dewhurst, 2022 - present.